 Roman Empire Began Its Invasion of Scotland

 Based on historical studies, the Roman Army remained in Scotland for 40 years, yet they lacked total jurisdiction of the land during that time.
-It was during this complex period that there was an insufficient archaeological evidence to prove Rome’s full control and influence on the Scottish culture.
+It was during this complex period that there was an insufficient archeological evidence to prove Rome’s full control and influence in the Scottish culture.

 When the Romans arrived at the Britannia province, they named the land that was found on its northern part as Caledonia.
 They introduced their culture to the Scottish people, yet the original settlers in that part of Scotland did not entirely adopt the Romans’ way of life.

 Quickly See 6000 Years of Bible and World History Together

 Unique Circular Format – see more in less space.

 Learn facts that you can’t learn just from reading the Bible

 Attractive design ideal for your home, office, church …